metagenomics/metagenomics-tk/docs/tutorials/tutorial2/reads_to_genomes.md

 Let's now inspect the bins created by MetaBAT:

 !!! question "Task 9"
-    How many bins did metabat generate?
+    How many bins did metabat generate for the dataset SRR492065?
 Locate the metabat results and the fasta files for each bin in the output folder.
     ???
 Solution
+        Change to the directory of the Toolkit session.
         ```BASH
         cd /vol/volume/sessions/metagenomics_metagenomics-tk
         ```
+        List the output of the MetaBAT tool:
         ```BASH
-        ls -1 output/SRR492065/1/binning/0.5.0/metabat/
+        ls -1 output/SRR492065/1/binning/*/metabat/
         ```

+        Below you can see that MetaBAT generated 5 bins.
+The file `SRR492065_notBinned.fa` contains contigs that could not be binned.
         ```BASH
         SRR492065_bin.1.fa
         SRR492065_bin.2.fa